 “Berries contain the polyphenols that inhibit many of the adverse consequences of the sugar contained in the fruit without affecting the taste,” says Dr. Barry Sears, president of the Inflammation Research Foundation.
 “However, still use these in moderation compared to non-starchy vegetables in your diet.”

-Lean chicken, salmon and steak are all pure proteins that if you add to your diet will keep you away from releasing insulin because of sugar, or carbohydrate breakdown.
-“When the hormone insulin is released, your body uses it as a fat storage,” says Fit Chef Katy, a health expert for Lean for Life by Lindora Clinic.
+Lean chicken, salmon, and steak are all pure proteins that if you add to your diet will keep you away from releasing insulin because of sugar, or carbohydrate breakdown.
+“When the hormone insulin is released, your body uses it for fat storage,” says Fit Chef Katy, a health expert for Lean for Life by Lindora Clinic.
 “A baked lemon salmon, with some asparagus and a spinach and orange salad can leave you feeling satisfied and full.
-Without a release in insulin your body stays in Ketosis which is great for burning fat as fuel.”
+Without a release of insulin, your body stays in Ketosis which is great for burning fat as fuel.”